Startouf/qubble/readme.md

 Cyril Duchon-Doris, Eric Masseran, Vincent Couteaux, Karl Bertoli

+GG Guys :) !

 ## Special thanks

-We would like to give special thank the following people who have given us inaluable help for the project
+We would like to give special thanks to the following people who have given us invaluable help

 *  Tarki Graba, our project mentor at Telecom ParisTech
 *  Télécom ParisTech experts who have shouldered us for the different modules